aaronroyer/shy/README.md

 Using Shy allows you to do the following:

- * Find where the heck that alias is defined
+ * Organize your shell config into groups of related functionality (plugins) in a lightweight way
- * Pop open your editor to make a quick change to that function
+ * Quickly find where things (functions, aliases, variables) are defined
- * Figure out where you configured something with an environment variable and tweak it
+ * Open your editor with the appropriate file, to make a quick change
  * And (not much) more!

 [Installation](#installation)